The interval posets of permutations seen from the decomposition tree perspective: Enumerative properties of interval posets

-Put in our language, \cite[Theorem 6.1]{Bridget} characterizes the tree interval posets as the $\tilde{P}(\sigma)$ such that the substitution decomposition of $\sigma$ does not involve any $\oplus$ or $\ominus$ with at least three components.
+Put in our language, \cite[Theorem 6.1]{Bridget} characterizes the tree interval posets as the posets $P(\sigma)$ such that the substitution decomposition of $\sigma$ does not involve any $\oplus$ or $\ominus$ with at least three components.
 This result can be recovered from the procedure described in \cref{sec:procedure}, where we can see that an interval poset $\tilde{P}(\sigma)$ is a tree if and only if the decomposition tree of $\sigma$ has no linear node with more than two children.
 Indeed, every internal node of the tree is substituted with a dual claw or an argyle poset, and the resulting poset is a tree if and only if the substituted posets are themselves trees.
 Now, among the posets which can be substituted, the only ones that are not trees are the argyle posets with more that two minimal elements.
 Consequently, for $\tilde{P}(\sigma)$ to be a tree, the decomposition tree of $\sigma$ must be free of linear nodes with more than two children.

 In~\cite[Question 7.1]{Bridget}, B.~Tenner also asks how many tree interval posets have $n$ minimal elements.
-We solve this question using the same techniques as the previous subsection, giving a closed formula for the number of tree interval posets with $n$ minimal elements and its asymptotic behavior.
+We solve this question using the same techniques as the previous subsection, giving a closed formula for the number of tree interval posets with $n$ minimal elements and the asymptotic behavior of the sequence enumerating (labeled and unlabeled) tree interval posets.

 Let $\mathcal{T}$ be the family of rooted plane trees, where internal nodes carry a type which is either prime or linear, in which the size is defined as the number of leaves, and in which the number of children of any linear node is exactly $2$, while the number of children of any prime node is at least $4$.
 Let $\mathcal{T}_n$ be the set of trees of size $n$ in $\mathcal{T}$.
-Clearly, $\mathcal{T}_n$ is the set of skeletons of decomposition trees of permutations of size $n$ whose interval poset is a tree, and we can identify $\mathcal{T}_n$ with the set of tree interval posets with $n$ minimal elements.
+Clearly, $\mathcal{T}_n$ is the set of skeletons of decomposition trees of permutations of size $n$ whose standard embedded poset is a tree, and we can identify $\mathcal{T}_n$ with the set of tree interval posets with $n$ minimal elements.

 We now enumerate trees in $\mathcal{T}$ using the approach of symbolic combinatorics in the same fashion as we did to enumerate trees in $\mathcal{P}$.

 Like in the previous subsection, we derive that $\mathcal{T}$ satisfies the following combinatorial specification, where $\bullet$ denotes a leaf, $\uplus$ is the disjoint union, $\times$ is the Cartesian product, and $Seq_{\geq k}$ is the sequence operator restricted to sequences of at least $k$ components: